EfelerGibi/Marlin-Mod-For-Lotmaxx-Shark-v2/README.md

   [Lotmaxx Shark V2 Beta_M_V1.1 Board](https://lotmaxx.com/)| Shark with the rj45 screen.

-## Submitting Patches

-Proposed patches should be submitted as a Pull Request against the ([bugfix-2.1.x](https://github.com/MarlinFirmware/Marlin/tree/bugfix-2.1.x)) branch.

-- This branch is for fixing bugs and integrating any new features for the duration of the Marlin 2.0.x life-cycle.
-- Follow the [Coding Standards](https://marlinfw.org/docs/development/coding_standards.html) to gain points with the maintainers.
-- Please submit Feature Requests and Bug Reports to the [Issue Queue](https://github.com/MarlinFirmware/Marlin/issues/new/choose).
-Support resources are also listed there.
-- Whenever you add new features, be sure to add tests to `buildroot/tests` and then run your tests locally, if possible.
-  - It's optional: Running all the tests on Windows might take a long time, and they will run anyway on GitHub.
-  - If you're running the tests on Linux (or on WSL with the code on a Linux volume) the speed is much faster.
-  - You can use `make tests-all-local` or `make tests-single-local TEST_TARGET=...`.
-  - If you prefer Docker you can use `make tests-all-local-docker` or `make tests-all-local-docker TEST_TARGET=...`.

 ## Marlin Support

 The Issue Queue is reserved for Bug Reports and Feature Requests.
 To get help with configuration and troubleshooting, please use the following resources: